ccmbioinfo/stager/docs/oidc.md

 OIDC Support is enabled if and only if the backend stack is run using the `docker-compose.oidc.yaml` compose file, or if environment variable `ENABLE_OIDC` is set and non-empty.

+## Single Sign-Out

+Currently, OpenID Connect specifications for single sign-out are not yet finalized ([front-channel](https://openid.net/specs/openid-connect-frontchannel-1_0.html), [back-channel](https://openid.net/specs/openid-connect-backchannel-1_0.html), [session management](https://openid.net/specs/openid-connect-session-1_0.html)).
+This feature of signing out of an OAuth session is not always implemented by OIDC-compliant OAuth providers, and some who do implement it may not use these draft specifications.

+Stager's implementation supports signing out of Auth0 and Keycloak OAuth sessions.
+Each of these OAuth providers expose a logout url that the user's browser may be redirected to in order to sign them out of their OAuth session.
+When logging out of Stager, a logout URL may be returned as response text.
+React then uses this URL to redirect the browser to that URL so that the user is signed out of both Stager and Auth0/Keycloak.

+For single sign-out to work correctly with Auth0 or Keycloak, ensure that the environment variable `OIDC_PROVIDER` is set to `auth0` or `keycloak` respectively.

 ### Possible issues

 > GET /api/login responds with 500 Internal Server Error with response: `{"error": "Missing \"authorize_url\" value"}`